cupnoodle/friendly_optional/pitch.md

+What does nil mean?
+Why finding nil causes the program to crash?

 You asked online and some people suggested using **if let** and **guard let** to prevent the crash, but what does these mean?!
 Some suggested to never use the "**!**" symbol in code but Xcode complains when you don't do so :

 ![mustBeUnwrapped](pitch_img/mustBeUnwrapped.png)